Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 🎯 Cost Per Person Targets

-Based on 2025 pricing data, aim for these per-person costs:
+Based on 2025 pricing data, aim for these per-person costs when planning holiday meals:

 • Budget dinner: $8-12 per person